Marc

 It makes sense then that Marc is mostly working on secure systems programming; for example, he is part of the team working on sudo-rs, a re-implementation of sudo/su in Rust.

-In the past, Marc has worked as a teacher and researcher at Radboud University - Computing Science, of course, teaching courses like 'Software Analysis', writing articles like ´Efficient Verification of Optimized Code´.
-He was also part of the University's Security Group.
-He now continues to share his expertise on the Rust 101 project.
+In the past, Marc has worked as a teacher and researcher at the Security Group of the Institute for Computing and Information Sciences, teaching courses like 'Software Analysis', writing articles like ´Efficient Verification of Optimized Code´.
+At Tweede golf, Marc also runs Training and Education with Tamme.

 In his spare time, Marc is often inspired by the non-digital world, particularly history and analogue photography.